GTN-Quebec/lom2mlr/rationale.md

     <urn:uuid:10000000-0000-0000-0000-000000000000> a mlr1:RC0002;
         mlr2:DES2100 <http://www.example.com/resources/1234>.

-Local catalogs are the exception, and we use `mlr2:DES1100`.
+Local catalogs are the exception, and we use `mlr2:DES1100`, and optionally `mlr3:DES0600`.

     :::xml
     <relation>